osbm/nixapks/docs/src/updating-an-app.md

 4. `nix build .#<app>.tests.meta` — builds the apk and verifies its manifest against `meta.android`.

+## After `nix flake update`

+Rebuild every app before committing a lock bump
+(`nix build .#<app>.tests.meta`).
+Per-app `verification-metadata.xml` files
+record the artifacts of the Gradle version they were generated with — including Gradle's embedded Kotlin.
+When nixpkgs bumps `gradle_9` (e.g. 9.5 → 9.7) the build asks for artifacts that are not in the metadata (`Could not resolve org.jetbrains.kotlin:kotlin-stdlib:<new version>`).
+The fix is to regenerate the metadata in the matching devshell; the diff is usually a handful of lines.

 ## Hash conflicts in the lockfile

 The merge tool refuses to change a hash that is already locked: